CodeReclaimers/neat-python/docs/config_file.rst

     (Note that the function needs to take a `list` or other `iterable`; the `reduce <functools.reduce>` function, as in `aggregations`, may be of use in this.)

     .. versionchanged:: 0.91-config_work
-      Moved out of `genome` into `aggregations`; maxabs added; method for defining new aggregation functions added.
+      Moved out of :py:mod:`genome` into :py:mod:`aggregations`; maxabs added; method for defining new aggregation functions added.

 .. index:: bias
 .. index:: mutation